AmyJDavis/NRMPDataCleaning/README.md

    1. Open an internet browser and go to www.r-project.org.
    2. Click the "download R" link in the middle of the page under "Getting Started."
    3. Select a CRAN location (a mirror site) and click the corresponding link.
+You should select at CRAN location that is closer to your location for speed of download.
    4. Click on the "Download R for Windows" link at the top of the page.
    5. Click on the "install R for the first time" link at the top of the page.
    6. Click "Download R for Windows" and save the executable file somewhere on your computer.
 Run the .exe file and follow the installation instructions.